 Sweet Potato Vine Frost Damage

-Sweet potato vines are native to the tropics and are not at all frost hardy.
+Sweet potato vines are native to the tropics and aren't at all frost hardy.
 Even a mild late spring storm may cause the leaves to brown.
-If the leaves are brown, but not mushy, the plant will probably rebound and begin to produce new growth.
+If the leaves are brown but not mushy, the plant will probably rebound and begin to produce new growth.

 Root knot nematodes are tiny worms that feed on the roots of the sweet potato vine.
 In addition to brown or discolored leaves, you may notice stunted growth, especially during dry weather.
 As the nematodes feed, the plant is unable to take up water and nutrients, and eventually dies.
 There is no chemical cure for nematodes.

 Prevent the disease by planting healthy plants and giving them enough space so air circulates freely.
-Water the plants using a drip system, rather than overhead sprinklers, and water early in the morning so the leaves dry quickly.
-Amend the soil so the soil pH is between 6.5 and 7.0 and use nitrate nitrogen rather than ammonium nitrogen to reduce the incidence of fungal diseases.
+Water the plants using a soaker hose, rather than overhead sprinklers, and water early in the morning so the leaves dry quickly.
+Amend the soil so the soil pH is between 6.5 and 7.0.
+Use nitrate nitrogen rather than ammonium nitrogen to reduce the incidence of fungal diseases.

-A single ornamental sweet potato vine is not likely to succumb to insect attacks, but a large planting of the vines in a flower bed may attract bugs.
+A single ornamental sweet potato vine isn't likely to succumb to insect attacks, but a large planting of the vines in a flower bed may attract bugs.
 Cucumber beetles, sweet potato flea beetles, grubs and leafhoppers all eat the tuberous roots of the plant.
 Most of the damage is evident on the roots, although the leaves may become distorted, yellowed or brown.

 Julie Christensen is a food writer, caterer, and mom-chef.
 She's the creator of MarmaladeMom.org, dedicated to family fun and delicious food, and released a book titled "More Than Pot Roast: Fast, Fresh Slow Cooker Recipes."